Common Causes of Site Performance Issues

 Scriptable Cart

-Scriptable cart scripts run on both Commerce websites and back office sales transactions, and are frequently used to perform additional actions or connect to third-party services.
-These actions are often blocking, which means the application must wait for the script to complete before an operation can continue.
-If the application is waiting, that means your users are also waiting.
+Scriptable cart scripts run on both Commerce websites and back office sales transactions, and they're often used for extra actions or to connect to third-party services.
+These actions are often blocking, which means the application has to wait for the script to finish before continuing.
+If the application is waiting, your users are waiting too.

-You may experience performance issues associated with Scriptable Cart.
-For example, if your script listens for changes to line items in an order, you may notice performance issues when adding items to the cart.
-Performance issues with the checkout wizard are not uncommon because of Scriptable Cart.
+You might run into performance issues with Scriptable Cart.
+For example, if your script listens for changes to line items in an order, you might notice performance issues when adding items to the cart.
+It's also common to see performance issues with the checkout wizard because of Scriptable Cart.

-If you notice a performance issue, you can go to Customization > Scripting > Scripted Records > Sales Order to review all scripts that are running.
+If you notice a performance issue, you can go to Customization > Scripting > Scripted Records > Sales Order to review all running scripts.

-In some cases, Scriptable Cart causes performance issues when a script is running on the website and it only needs to run in the back office context.
-If one of your scripts should only be running in the back office context, you can go to its deployment record and toggle the All Roles and All Employees checkboxes:
+Sometimes, Scriptable Cart causes performance issues when a script runs on the website but only needs to run in the back office.
+If that's the case, you can go to its deployment record and toggle the All Roles and All Employees checkboxes:

-• If you check All Roles and uncheck All Employees, the script runs in the website.
+If you check All Roles and uncheck All Employees, the script runs on the website.

 This is a temporary workaround.
 Long-term, you need to refine your script to run more efficiently.